SeanEmery4/SIT210_Project/README.md

 User Manual:

+Ensure on-board system is running.
 Run the code on the Raspberry Pi and wait for the user interface to appear in a window.
 The system should be in the off mode.
 This can be seen by the fact that none of the other mode’s buttons are green, the description ‘Off’ is displayed at the top of the mode panel and that there is no data being displayed in the data panel at the bottom right.
 To control the car from the GUI without any detection, press the manual button.
 The system will shift into this mode as seen by the manual button being coloured green, the mode description being “Manual’ and the controls panel appearing in the top right.